 Section 2.
 Board of Directors Meetings.
 The Board shall meet at least three times per year; one meeting shall be in conjunction with the annual general membership meeting.
 The Board may meet more frequently if necessary.
 A majority of Board Members present at a scheduled meeting shall constitute a quorum.
 Board members must be present to vote, as there shall be no vote by proxy.
 Officers shall develop an agenda at least seven (7) days in advance of a Board meeting.

 Section 1.
 Standing Committees.
-The Standing Committees of the Council shall be:
+The Standing Committees of the Council shall be the following:

 Standing Committee Chairs shall be appointed by the Board and may be from the Board or general membership, as deemed appropriate by the Chair.
 However, Chairs for the Nominating, Finance and Grants, and Policy and Procedures Committees must be filled by a representative of Board.